faf-big

 end

-Find purgeable and sparse files
+Find purgeable files

 Works on macOS 11 and later.
 See Which files are purgeable? for details.